 Dr. Schwartz is the author or editor of three scholarly books (Handbook of Identity Theory and Research, Oxford Handbook of Acculturation and Health, and Writing for Publication in the Social and Health Sciences).
 He has published more than 330 journal articles and has received 8 grant awards from the National Institutes of Health and other funders.

-Dr. Schwartz and his wife, Lisa, have been married since January 2000 and have two teenage daughters, Angelica (born 2003) and Alexia (born 2005).
+Dr. Schwartz and his wife, Lisa, have been married since January 2000 and have two teenage daughters, Angelica and Alexia.
 He is a distance runner and has completed 35 half marathons since 2012.
 He is also a passionate sports fan - especially of the New York Yankees, Miami Dolphins, Miami Heat, and Florida State Seminoles.